sanils2002/Potato-Leaf-Disease/README.md

 ## Problem Statement:-

-### "Farmers every year face economic loss and crop waste due to various diseases in potato plants.
-Early blight and Late blight are major diseases of potato leaf.
-It is estimated that the major loss occurred in potato yield is due to these diseases."
+### "Every year, farmers face substantial economic losses and crop wastage due to diseases that affect potato plants.
+Two of the most devastating diseases that afflict potato leaves are Early Blight and Late Blight.
+These diseases are responsible for significant reductions in potato yields and can lead to severe economic hardship for farmers"

 Thus the images are classified into 3 classes :